 Misconceptions about Disney Cruise Line

 Contrary to popular belief, there aren’t kids everywhere.
-While you will encounter children, majority of them are very well behaved.
-Plus, the kid’s clubs onboard are fantastic and most children choose to spend a large portion of their vacation there.
+While you will encounter children, the majority of them are very well behaved.
+Plus, the kid’s clubs onboard are fantastic, and most children choose to spend a large portion of their vacation there.
 Out of sight, out of mind!

 While the ship is themed around Disney, it’s not in your face.
-Yes, the dining rooms and live show productions (among other things) are modeled after Disney movies, but it’s not like Goofy is going to come and sit beside you or you have to spend the entirety of your vacation watching Frozen over and over.
-Although the adult nightlife areas have Disney ties, it really provides an escape from a “Disney vacation”.
+Yes, the dining rooms and live show productions (among other things) are modeled after Disney movies.
+Still, it’s not like Goofy is going to come and sit beside you, or you have to spend the entirety of your vacation watching Frozen over and over.
+Although the adult nightlife areas have Disney ties, it provides an escape from a “Disney vacation”.

 Disney Cruise Line is not just for families with small children.
-My family went on a Disney Cruise for Christmas last year and we had a blast (the youngest family member is 22-years-old).
+My family went on a Disney Cruise for Christmas last year, and we had a blast (the youngest family member is 22-years-old).
 There was more than enough to keep all of us entertained while still allowing us to spend some quality family time together.
-Disney Criuses are definitely for families of all ages!
+Disney Cruises are definitely for families of all ages!